vplesko/OrbLang/docs/references/reference_orb_sym.md

 `::evaluated` on `name` will result in an evaluted symbol being registered.

-`::noZero` on `name` in 1. and 2. allows the compiler to omit zero initialization of the symbol.
+`::noZero` on `name` in 1. and 2. allows the compiler to omit zero-initialization of the symbol.